plane icon

 • More complex to set up and manage.

-• Base station needs to be in a fixed position for reliable corrections.
+• The base station needs to be in a fixed position for reliable corrections.

 NTRIP corrections